Skip to main content

 1. Don't block Google-Extended

 Google-Extended is the crawler that indexes content specifically for AI features.
-Check your robots.txt — if you have User-agent: Google-Extended with Disallow: /, your content can't appear in AI Overviews.
+Check your robots.txt.
+If you have User-agent: Google-Extended with Disallow: /, your content can't appear in AI Overviews.

 # Allow AI Overview indexing